gt-big-data/web-crawler-tutorial/README.md

 ## Basic Parser

+To make life much easier, several web pages have been pre-downloaded and saved in the `pages/` folder.
+A very simple HTML page, `test.html` was also hand-made to demonstrate extracting data from a page.

+To parse HTML, we'll use Beautiful Soup.
+It's very popular and makes handling HTML files much easier.

+    $ python
+    >>> from crawler import *
+    Congrats!
+Everything is set up.
+Type `exit()` to close python. soup = load_page('test.html')

+To extract information from the page, use `soup.select` or `soup.select_one`.

+    >>> print(soup.select_one('h1').text)
+    u'Wacky Waving Inflatable Arm-Flailing Tubeman Emporium'
+    >>> soup.select('p')[1].text
+    u'Do you know how much electricty a WWIAFT uses per hour?
+I have no idea.'

+If you're feeling adventurous, feel free to grab data out of a much more complicated page such as `gtpd.html`.

 ## Advanced Parser

 Heavily dependent on the exact site(s) you're crawling.
 Check out QDoc in the `References` section at the bottom for an actual example.